neboat/opencilk-ppopp-23-ae/README.md

-Running `run_tests.py` without any command-line arguments will run all benchmark programs 10 times each and run the parallel executables only on the number of CPU cores on the system (excluding hyperthreads).
-Although this default behavior does not match the experimental setup used in the paper, it runs the empirical tests more quickly in a manner that still supports evaluation of the artifact.
-Running `run_tests.py` with these default parameters takes approximately 2.5 hours on a modern Intel x86-64 system with 8 processor cores (specifically, an AWS c5.4xlarge instance).
+Running `run_tests.py` without any command-line arguments will run all benchmark programs 10 times each and run the parallel executables only on the number of CPU cores on the system (excluding hyperthreads/SMT).
+Although this default behavior does not match the experimental setup used in the paper, it runs the empirical tests more quickly in a manner that nonetheless supports evaluation of the artifact.
+Running `run_tests.py` with these default parameters takes approximately 2.5 hours on a modern Intel x86-64 system with 8 processor cores and 32GB of RAM (specifically, an AWS c5.4xlarge instance).

 The `run_tests.py` script accepts a variety of options to run the empirical evaluation in different configurations, in order